The story started

 It took me some time, but at last, I became more efficient, more productive, more relaxed and eager to try, see what happens and learn from there.

-During these few months at Pearl Lemon, I got to see many things happening and starting from scratch.
+During these few months at Pearl Lemon Group, I got to see many things happening and starting from scratch.
 Like Plant Sumo, a plant-based food delivery service in London that Deepak and his business partner Wadah founded and launched in barely a month.

 As the HR Manager, I got involved in different internal activities for the many branches related to the Pearl Lemon Group.
 In addition, I overviewed some client work which gave me insight on different challenges.